louis-hildebrand/gitsum/README.md

 Note that this option is currently limited to public repositories.
 If `gitsum` is unable to fetch (e.g., because the repository is private), then a warning will simply be displayed.

 ## Running the Tests
+Before running the tests, install the test dependencies using `pip install -r test-requirements.txt`.
 The tests can be run by issuing the command `pytest` (or `python -m unittest`, if you prefer).
 This must be done from the root of the repository.

 `gitsum` is verified by a few integration tests which create Git repos and check that the command's output is as expected.
 To avoid the `gitsum` repo itself interfering with the output, the repo is temporarily disabled by renaming the `.git/` folder.
 This might not be possible if your IDE is using the `.git/` folder.
 If you get errors, you might need to disable your IDE's Git integration for this project.
 For example, in VS Code, you can add a file `.vscode/settings.json` in the root of the repo with the following contents:
 ```json